Teovi13/sql-data-waherouse-project/README.md

 A data warehouse built in **SQL Server (T-SQL)** following the **Medallion Architecture (Bronze → Silver → Gold)**.
-It integrates data from two source systems (CRM and ERP) into a dimensional star schema model, ready for analytical queries and BI.
+It integrates data from two source systems (CRM and ERP) into a dimensional star schema, ready for analytical queries and BI reporting.

-Portfolio project built as part of my path into **Data Engineering**, applying ETL, dimensional modeling, and data quality best practices on top of SQL Server.
+Portfolio project built as part of my path into **Data Engineering**, applying ETL, dimensional modeling, and data quality engineering on top of SQL Server.
+The repository is fully self-contained and reproducible end to end — clone it, run six scripts in order, and query a working star schema.

 ---